 During an extended maternity leave in 2020, she begun writing blog posts for other osteopaths and was blown away by the demand.

-Please note that I will be on maternity leave from the end of August 2022 until the end of May 2023.
+Please note that I will be on maternity leave from the end of January 2024 until November 2024.
 I will not access my emails in this time, but you are welcome to send an enquiry and I will pick it up on my return.